sharetribe/flex-docs/src/docs/concepts-api-sdk/authentication-api/index.md

   _username_ and _password_.
 It also provides Marketplace API applications with a _refresh token_ that can be used to obtain fresh access tokens and can act as the end user's session secret.
+- `token_exchange` grant type is used by Marketplace API to create a trusted context for e.g. [privileged transitions]() within transactions.
+It uses both _client ID_ and _client secret_, as well as a valid user access token obtained with `password` grant type.
 - `refresh_token` grant type is used by both Marketplace API and Integration API applications and grants a fresh _access token_ when given a client ID and a valid _refresh token_.